scottsweb/instant-search-suggest/readme.md

 The plugin has two filters, both of which allow you to customise the search suggestion results.
 The filters are: `wpiss_post_tempalte` and `wpiss_taxonmy_tempalte`.

 You should return a valid [mustache template](https://github.com/janl/mustache.js) to both of these.
-You can see in example in `assets/inc/iss-theme.php`.
+You can see an example in `assets/inc/iss-theme.php`.

 Variables available in your mustache template for posts/cpts are: `title`, `permalink`, `postdate`, `posttype`, `categories` and `image`.